ibm-cloud-docs/Cloudant/api/cors.md

 ```
 {: codeblock}

-### Example JSON file for setting the CORS configuration:
+### Example JSON file for setting the CORS configuration

 ```json
 {